ecamp/ecamp3/CONTRIBUTING.md

 Once this is set up, you can start coding, and all `git pull` commands should pull from the central repository by default, while all `git push` commands will push to your fork of the project.

-We use cs-fixer to ensure a common code style.
+We use cs-fixer to ensure a common PHP code style.
 To make cs-fixer run before every commit, create a script <your>/<local>/<repository>/ecamp3/.git/hooks/pre-commit with the following content and make it executable (for Windows, use equivalent commands):
 ```
 #!/usr/bin/env bash